dorcakot/Bioinformatic-toolbox/README.md

 CGTAACAAGGTTTCCGTAGGTGAACCTGCGGAAGGATCATTGTTGAGACAGCAGAATATATGATCGAGTGAATCCGGTGGACTTGTGGTTACTCAGCTCGACATAGGCTTTGCTTTTGCGGTGACCCTAATTTGTCATTGGGCCTCCCCCCAAGCTTTCCTTGTGGGTTTGAACCTCTAGCACGGTGCAGTATGCGCCAAGTCATATGAAGCATCACTGATGAATGACATTATTGTCCAAAAAGTTGGAGTGGAAGCGTGCTATTGCATACATGCAAATGAATTTTTTATGACTCTCGACATATCGTGGTGTGATCGCAGAATCCCGTGAACCATCGAGTCTTTGAACGCAAGTTGCGCCCGATGCCATCAGGCTAAGGGAACGCCTGCCTGGGCGTCGTGTGCTGCGTCTCTCCTGTCAATGGTTATACGTCATATAGACAGGTTTGCATTGCGTGGATGTGAAAGATTGGCCCCTTGTGCCTAGGTGCGGTGGGTCTAAGGACTAGTGTTTTGATGGTTCGAAACCTGGCAGGAGGTGGAGGATGTTGGCAGCTATAAGGCTATCATTTGAATCCCCCATATTGTCGTGTTTGTCGGACCTAGAGAAGAACATGTTTGAATCCCAATGGGGGCAAACAACCCTCGGGCGGTTGATTGCCATTCATATGCGACCCCAGGTCAGGCGGCCACCCGCTGAG
 ```
 ##### Processing multiple sequence alignment
-Parser of multiple sequence alignment data stored in clustal format implemented as a class **MSA**.
+Parser of multiple sequence alignment data stored in clustal format implemented as a class MSA.
 To create an instance use name of file.
 Functionalities of the parser include obtaining sequence by position/id, column by its position number, score of such column or score of the whole msa with respect to given scoring matrix passed as argument (default matrix is Blosum62, default gap penalty is 1 (passed as positive number and subtracted from the score)).
 To use in other ways, user is able to access alignment via class property align.

 *Commandline access:*
 ```console